rails/rails/guides/source/active_record_querying.md

 ActiveModel::MissingAttributeError: missing attribute: <attribute>
 ```

-Where `&lt;attribute&gt;` is the attribute you asked for.
+Where `<attribute>` is the attribute you asked for.
 The `id` method will not raise the `ActiveRecord::MissingAttributeError`, so just be careful when working with associations because they need the `id` method to function properly.

 If you would like to only grab a single record per unique value in a certain field, you can use `uniq`: